 Monarchs are present in Arizona all year, but no single location has monarchs present throughout all twelve months.
 Every year monarchs leave the hotter desert locations in May as high temperatures soar above 100°F. They can still be found in the higher elevations of the state especially above 7,000 feet elevation during the summer months.
 We welcome their return to the middle and lower elevations each Fall.

-If you live in the West and post sightings on Journey North, you can provide additional insights about your experience by contacting firstname.lastname@example.org.
 We are especially looking for sighting information of monarchs on native milkweed or on any nectar sources to learn more about their preferences.

 Tagging season begins in late August and we invite you to order tags from the Southwest Monarch

 Study if you live in Arizona, New Mexico, Utah, Nevada or western Colorado.
 (Currently tagging in California is not permitted without a CDFW permit.)
 Every year we learn something new about the monarch migration in the Southwest that varies from Mexico to coastal California and sometimes in between.